Just Stalking

 Safety first

-If you suspect stalkerware, what you do on your phone could be seen by the other person.
-For calls or online activity where you want more privacy, use a phone or other device that isn’t being monitored, or an encrypted app.
+For calls or online activity where you want more privacy, use a phone or other device that isn’t being monitored, or use an encrypted app.

-Document all incidence(s) of cyber-stalking in using the "Stalking Log" However, police or a forensics expert can look for evidence.
+Document all incidence(s) of cyber-stalking by using the "Stalking Log" However, police or a forensics expert can look for evidence.

 Link: Evidence Collection Series: Mobile Spyware